-If a student fails to make satisfactory progress in completing his/her prescribed course of study, the student is placed on academic warning, academic probation, extended program, academic leave of absence, or is dismissed.
-The CGS Student Promotion and Graduation Committee may recommend any of the options listed among the usual actions described for each academic situation under review.
+If a student fails to make satisfactory progress in completing his/her prescribed course of study, he/she is placed on academic warning, academic probation, extended program, academic leave of absence, or is dismissed.
+The Student Academic Review Committee or the CHS Promotion and Graduation Committee may recommend any of the options listed among the usual actions described for each academic situation under review.

 Academic warning is a formal notification of substandard academic performance and cautions the student that continued performance at this level might result in academic probation.
-An academic warning is issued when a student earns a cumulative GPA below the minimum required by his/her respective program for one quarter and/or when the student fails to meet any other established program academic requirements.
-An academic warning is in effect for the subsequent quarter of enrollment.
+An academic warning is issued by the Dean's Office when a student earns a cumulative GPA below the minimum GPA required by his/her respective program for one quarter.
+An academic warning can be issued by the Program Student Academic Review Committee when the student fails to meet any other established program academic requirements.
+An academic warning is in effect for one quarter.
 Academic warning is not noted on the student's transcript but is noted in the student's academic file that is kept in the program office.
 If the student achieves the minimum standard of academic performance required by the program during the quarter of academic warning, the student is returned to good academic standing.
 This is also noted in the student's file.

 Academic probation represents notice of unsatisfactory academic progress.
 Academic probation typically occurs when the student fails a class during his/her academic program and/or earns a cumulative GPA below the minimum required by his/her respective program for two quarters (which do not have to be consecutive) and/or when the student fails to meet any other established program academic requirements.
-A WF may be considered as a course failure by the CGS Student Promotion and Graduation Committee.
 Academic probation is not noted on the student's transcript but is noted in the student's academic file in the program office.
 The student remains on academic probation until the failure is successfully repeated and/or the cumulative GPA is at or above the program's required minimum and all deficiencies have been corrected.
 Subsequently, when the student is returned to good academic standing, this is also noted in the student's file.

 Academic Leave of Absence

-A student may be dismissed from the College for academic reasons upon the decision of the CGS Student Promotion and Graduation Committee.
-The dismissal is based on the determination that the student has not satisfactorily demonstrated that the student can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program (see "Professional Conduct").
-Students who accumulate two or more failures or three quarters below the minimum required grade point average may be dismissed.
+A student may be dismissed from the College for academic reasons upon the recommendation of the program's Student Academic Review Committee.
+The dismissal is based on the determination that the student has not satisfactorily demonstrated that he/she can successfully achieve the standards and requirements set forth in the academic policies and professional expectations for the program.
+Students who accumulate two or more failures or three quarters below the minimum required grade point average may receive a recommendation for dismissal.
 The course failures and/or the three-quarters with less than the required minimum cumulative GPA do not have to be consecutive.